Read George Berkeley with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Berkeley becoming a notable philosopher.

-Keep Causes Behind George Berkeley Becoming a Notable Philosopher distinct from Factors Behind Berkeley’s Rise to Prominence: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Causes Behind George Berkeley Becoming a Notable Philosopher distinct from Factors Behind Berkeley’s Rise to Prominence: the question is not only what George Berkeley later believed, but what conditions made the philosophy historically audible.

 Innovative Ideas Description